syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Create-a-Custom-Symbol.md

 # How To Create a Custom Symbol

-The following code sample demonstrates how you can create a custom symbol and use it in Essential Diagram.
+The following code sample demonstrates how you can create a custom symbol and use it in Essential® Diagram.

 1. Create the custom symbol.